Sgouws/nylas-mail-community-themes/README.md

 A curated list of [Nylas Mail](https://github.com/nylas/nylas-mail) themes.

 ## Preview
-I've created a page where you can see screenshots of all the available themes, as well as broswe and download at your leisure.
+I've created a page where you can see screenshots of all the available themes, as well as browse and download at your leisure.
 I recommend you look here first.

 This is incomplete and coming soon:
 [Community Themes](https://sgouws.github.io/nylas-mail-community-themes/)